Office of Disability Services

 - The Royer Center offers courses in college reading and college study skills.

-The Director of Academic Development is available for regular meetings with students who may need special assistance with time management, study skills, and academic counseling.
+Academic disability services staff is available for regular meetings with students who may need special assistance with time management, study skills, and academic counseling.
 The Royer Center also partners with faculty and the Director of Library Services to provide exam proctoring services for the campus community.

 Please contact the Royer Center for Academic Development to request accommodation.
 It is the responsibility of the student to make the request.
 Please remember that if a student does not request services, services will not be provided.
 Therefore, it is essential for all students needing accommodation to meet with Academic Disability Services staff as soon as possible.